 If you or someone you know has been a victim of sexual harassment, sexual violence, relationship violence, and/or stalking while on a program abroad, report directly to UConn Office of Institutional Equity.

 It is important for victim-survivors to know that resources can offer assistance even if you do not file a report or press charges.
 This includes help with medical and counseling services, academic and housing support, referrals to legal and confidential advocacy organizations, and assistance with working, visa and immigration, transportation, financial aid matters and more.
-Confidential advocacy resources in the United States offer free, confidential support, and Education Abroad can help to connect you with support resources abroad in your host country.
+Confidential advocacy resources in the United States offer free, confidential support, and Experiential Global Learning can help to connect you with support resources abroad in your host country.

 For faculty and staff traveling abroad with students, the What to do when a student reports sexual violence, relationship violence and/or stalking.pdf.pdf document outlines the process and provides resources for assisting students and fulfilling the University’s reporting requirements for employees.